Kokoss74/clicker-game/README.md

 *   Node.js (v18 or higher recommended)
 *   npm or yarn package manager
 *   A Supabase account and project
+*   A Datadog account (optional, but recommended for advanced monitoring)

 ### Installation